15 Easy DIY Cucumber Trellis Ideas

 1. Bamboo cucumber trellis

 Bamboo poles are light weight and very strong.
-They are easy to work with, which makes them a favorite material for garden trellises. ( Via Two Sisters Gardening )
+They are easy to work with, which makes them a favorite material for garden trellises.
+This A-frame trellis is easy to DIY, just tie and weave some strings or jute twine one the bamboo A-frame. ( Via Two Sisters Gardening )

 You can also use 1×2 wood and garden twine to build attractive and sturdy garden trellis structures. ( Via Sweet Miss Daisy)